 Though he's reportedly making progress with his rib injury, Williams missed out on his chance to push for a spot on the 53-man roster.
 Coach Kyle Shanahan famously lobbied for the Niners to select Williams in the fourth round of last year's draft, but undrafted free agent Matt Breida (shoulder) turned out to be the team's rookie gem in the backfield.
-It won't be a big surprise if Williams draws some interest around the league in the coming days.
+It won't be too surprising if Williams draws some interest around the league.

-Williams suffered a ribs fracture that coach Kyle Shanahan said will sideline him for "a while," ESPN's Nick Wagoner reports.
+49ers coach Kyle Shanahan said Williams suffered a rib fracture that will sideline him for "a while," ESPN's Nick Wagoner reports.

 Williams will at least miss Week 1, according to Shanahan, who updated the media regarding his team's injuries Sunday night.
 The coach continued by saying it hasn't been determined whether Williams will be placed on injured reserve/designated to return, but it's clear the Niners will have to make do without him until further notice.
-With Williams joining fellow tailbacks Jerick McKinnon (calf) and Matt Breida (shoulder) on the shelf for the rest of the preseason, Jeremy McNichols, Alfred Morris, Raheem Mostert and Jeffery Wilson suddenly figure to compete for larger roles in the meantime.
+With Williams joining fellow tailbacks Jerick McKinnon (calf) and Matt Breida (shoulder) on the shelf for the rest of the preseason, Jeremy McNichols, Alfred Morris, Raheem Mostert and Jeffery Wilson will split backfield work the next couple weeks.

 Head coach Kyle Shanahan revealed that Williams sustained a rib fracture in Saturday's preseason loss to Houston and will miss the beginning of the regular season, ESPN's Nick Wagoner reports.

 The injury comes at a tough time for Williams, who was in the thick of a competition to win a backup role with the 49ers this year after spending his entire rookie season on IR.
-The team hasn't decided whether they will use their IR (with designation to return) on the back, as they have an offensive lineman also dealing with a serious injury.
-Either way, Williams' health will ultimately decide his fate for the second consecutive preseason.
+The team hasn't decided whether they will place Williams on IR, but the early out designation for Week 1 is not a promising sign.
+Either way, Williams' health may ultimately decide his fate for the second consecutive preseason.

 Williams carried the ball 11 times for 27 yards and a touchdown in Thursday's preseason win over Dallas.
-He added 15 receiving yards on two receptions.
+He also secured two of three targets for 15 yards.

-Williams didn't have a strong game from a yards per carry standpoint, but he has received positive reviews in camp for an improved work ethic following a disappointing rookie season.
-The 24-year-old has been competing with Raheem Mostert for No. 3 on the 49ers' depth chart, but Matt Breida's shoulder injury could elevate that competition to the primary backup role if the running back is forced to miss extended time.
+Williams didn't have a strong game from a yards-per-carry standpoint, but he has received positive reviews in camp for an improved work ethic following a disappointing rookie season.
+The 24-year-old has been competing with Raheem Mostert for No. 3 on the 49ers' depth chart, but Matt Breida's shoulder injury could turn it into a battle for the primary backup role if the latter is forced to miss extended time.

 San Francisco coach Kyle Shanahan said Williams looks much better than he did last season, Matt Maiocco of NBC Sports Bay Area reports.
 "I think [Williams] has a different mindset - understands a little bit more the standard of the NFL and difference," Shanahan said Tuesday.
 "Joe's come a long way.
 I think his body looks a lot better than it did last year.
 He put on a lot of muscle mass and he took advantage of the year of not playing."